 Chatbots, for example, can carry out many kinds of repetitive tasks on behalf of call center agents.
 In recent years, chat solutions have become massively popular in the call center industry, allowing call centers to reduce agent workload and letting agents focus on higher-value activities.

-Another great customer service automation tool is customer self-service.
+A truly great customer service automation tool is customer self-service.
 The benefits of self-service are obvious: if your customers can resolve simple queries themselves, this will allow your customer service agents to use the resulting additional time to handle more complex issues.
 The result will be significantly-reduced customer service call volumes, and so substantially reduced agent workloads.

 Customer service automation is more than just about offering customers a more convenient experience.
 It enhances productivity and quality, while also allowing you to better manage your resources.
 Make sure to leverage it in order to get the most out of your customer service interactions!